riceissa/dlw-tutorial-post/post.md

 ### Classify cause areas better

-Although donations on DLW are usually tagged with a cause area, so far this has been done in a somewhat ad hoc manner, so there are some problems like:

-* The same cause area being phrased in different ways
-* The cause area hierarchy being a mess
+Although donations on DLW are usually tagged with a cause area, so far this has been done in a somewhat ad hoc manner, so there are some problems like the same cause area being phrased in different ways and the cause area hierarchy being a mess.

 I did some work on this previously in a cause prioritization context (see entries for [cause area classification](https://causeprioritization.org/Cause_area_classification)